 - Any bleeding except for normal bloody show just before or during labor, or any threat of placental bleeding.

 - If you are seeing a myofascial worker, a craniosacral therapist or chiropractor, please talk to them first about doing the Sidelying Release to be friendly and respectful.
 They may do this on one side only because of their opinion.
-Carol Phillips, DC, who taught me firmly states to do this on both sides.
+Carol Phillips, DC, states to do this on both sides and that makes sense to me.

 - If you don’t want to!